Manufacture of wooden houses - Presentation of wooden houses

 House around the olive trees

-The land on which the house was to be built was on a hill overlooking the Mediterranean.
-In the middle of the land were two olive trees, very close together, grown from the same root.
-The owners wanted to keep them and the house to be designed and built to include the two olive trees.
+The plot of land on which the house was to be built stretched on a hill overlooking the Mediterranean.
+In the middle of the plot there were two olive trees very close to each other, seemingly grown from the same root.
+The owners wanted to keep them and the house was designed and built to include the two olive trees.

-The house, with a ground floor of 162 m², a first floor of 93 m² and 143 m² of landscaped terraces, was designed so that the olive trees are in the middle.
-There are three bodies enclosing an inner courtyard "paved" with wood, in the middle of which are trees.
-The house has a central building, from which two other buildings extend to the rear.
-One of the buildings has a shorter storey, allowing a terrace from which you can enjoy the crown of olive trees.
-The design follows the pattern of Provençal houses, with large, bright windows and tall, glazed doors that open generously onto the terrace.
+The house, with a ground floor of 162 m², a first floor of 93 m² and landscaped terraces of 143 m², was designed so that the olive trees are in the middle.
+There are three buildings enclosing an inner courtyard 'paved' with wood, in the middle of which are the trees.
+The house has a central body, from which two other bodies lead off to the rear on either side.
+One of the buildings has a shorter storey, making it possible to create a terrace from which you can enjoy the olive tree crown.
+The design follows the Provençal house model, with large, bright windows and tall, glazed doors opening generously onto the terrace.

-The elements of the house - walls, floorboards, wooden roof - were built in the Dimmer factory in Comănești.
+The elements of the house - walls, floorboards, wooden frame - were built in the Dimmer factory in Comănești.
 Being a spacious house it took 6 weeks to build all the elements.
-The necessary wood was cut and dried in the factory.
-After lamination and the necessary mechanical processing of the joints, the wood was treated by immersion with fire retardant and insect repellent substances.
-Basaltic wool was installed in the wall frames.
+The wood was cut and dried in the factory.
+After stratification and the necessary mechanical processing of the joints, the wood was treated with fire-retardant and insect-fungic substances by immersion.
+Basaltic wool was installed in the frames built for the walls.
 Finally, all the elements were packed and transported to the site in France.

 wooden houses dimmer